Why Students Choose UH Hilo

 A Diverse Campus

 We have a richly diverse student population, with a unique blend of local, mainland and international students, all living and learning together.
-We recently ranked 6th nationwide for campus diversity in U.S. News and World Report.
+We recently ranked 1st nationwide for campus diversity by U.S. News and World Report and the Chronicle of Higher Education.